moq-wg/moq-transport/draft-ietf-moq-transport.md

 URI; if `query` is present, the client MUST concatenate `?`, followed by the `query` portion of the URI to the parameter.

+#### REQUIRED-EXTENSION parameter {#required-extensions}

+The REQUIRED-EXTENSION parameter (key 0x02) allows the client to specify an Extension Header type {{object-extensions}} which is required for operation.
+The value is the 32-bit type expressed as a varint.
+This parameter is optional.
+Multiple of these parameters may be sent in a SETUP message.
+If the server does not support a requested REQUIRED-EXTENSION, then it MUST close the connection.

 ## GOAWAY {#message-goaway}
 The server sends a `GOAWAY` message to initiate session migration ({{session-migration}}) with an optional URI.